The Official Success Guide for The Great Canadian Giving Challenge

 The Great Canadian Giving Challenge is a month-long initiative to help you drive donations during a slow time of the year for fundraising.
 Every June, we’ve given you a reason to re-engage your donor base, attract new donors, and have the chance to win a significant prize donation from CanadaHelps.

 But how do you get to that level of success?
-We’ll show you how with our 10 “must-do’s” for another year of fundraising success!
+We’ll show you how with our 11 “must-do” tips to achieve another year of fundraising success!

 1. Engage your donors with a compelling message